kmaxk/SeitCoin/README.md

  - 50 coins per block
  - 2016 blocks to retarget difficulty

-For more information, as well as an immediately useable, binary version of the Litecoin client sofware, see http://www.litecoin.org.

 License
 -------

-Litecoin is released under the terms of the MIT license.
+SeitCoin is released under the terms of the MIT license.
 See `COPYING` for more information or see http://opensource.org/licenses/MIT.

 Development process